More and more people feel stressed, exhausted and burned out. Is this normality in today's world or is it already known as a burnout syndrome?

 - Anyone who already has burnout symptoms and accordingly can no longer think clearly and in a straight line should try to restructure themselves.
 For example, make lists, prioritize and organize better again.

-- If you have severe burnout syndrome and you feel that you don't have enough strength to get out of the burnout trap, the help of a Experts like that of a business coach or psychologist.
+- With severe burnout syndrome and the feeling that you do not have enough strength to get out of the burnout trap, seek the help of an expert like a business coach or psychologist.